Mike DeBardeleben: Background

-As a child, DeBardeleben was subjected to considerable abuse and neglect by both his mother and father.
+As a child, DeBardeleben was subjected to considerable abuse and neglect.
 His father was a punitive man who was very critical of his children and almost never praised them for their accomplishments.
 When DeBardeleben was younger, his father would punish him by holding his head underwater in a bathtub as well as switching him.
 According to his siblings, these punishments began before he was old enough to attend school.

 Even from an early age, DeBardeleben was a quiet loner, detached from the other children.
 According to his own account and that of his sister, he preferred solitary activities and spent a great deal of time drawing and sketching in his room.
 These sorts of activities became an escape for him and a way to express himself, from which he "derived much inner satisfaction".

 In adolescence, DeBardeleben began to exhibit antisocial behavior and aggressiveness toward others.
 In 1956, at the age of 16, DeBardeleben physically assaulted his mother for the first time.
 He is also alleged to have threatened his mother at times with a hatchet or a letter opener.
-On September 8 of that year, he purchased two handguns and ammunition with a friend.
+On September 8, he purchased two handguns and ammunition with a friend.
 Later that month, he was arrested and convicted of his first felony, possessing a concealed firearm.
 This arrest was the first of many that followed, on sodomy, attempted murder, kidnapping, and other charges.